Arcadia-Science/glial-origins/README.md

     - you should use `awscli` or `boto3` to set up permissions for the bucket on your local machine
 - a **clone of this GitHub repository**
     - you should modify the [install_locs.py](env/install_locs.py) file to reflect the file paths to your local installs of the listed software
-    - you should also change the `S3_BUCKET_ADDRESS` variable to the address of your S3 bucket, following the format of the example provided
+    - you should also change the `S3_BUCKET_ADDRESS` variable to the address of your S3 bucket, following the format of the example provided in [install_locs.py](env/install_locs.py)

 ---